serverless-nextjs/serverless-next.js/README.md

 :no_entry_sign: **If you specify `@sls-next/serverless-component` in your `serverless.yml` file, do not add `@sls-next/serverless-component` to your package.json file, it is not used and only the version in `serverless.yml` file is used, which Serverless pulls from npm by itself.
 If you do not specify the version, it will use the `latest` tag, which refers to the latest stable version [here](https://www.npmjs.com/package/@sls-next/serverless-component) (i.e not alpha versions).**

-In uncommon scenarios, you can also point it to a local installation.
+You can also point it to a local installation, for example if you want to version using `package.json`.

 In this case, configure the following: